pranshupatel/ColourBlock/README.md

 The Player class is how the player interacts with the game.
 It creates new instances of the Grid and Visuals classes, and interacts with them to control the gameplay.
 For example, it will ask the Grid instance to move a block.

-This class takes input from the Visual class, and moves or rotates a block based on the input.
+This class takes input from the Visuals class, and moves or rotates a block based on the input.

 This class will store a block for later, which is a good feature to have because...